 Over 20,000 RSVP volunteers currently serve through 28 projects in Texas supporting independent living for seniors, tutoring and mentoring of youth, disaster preparedness for communities, food security for individuals and families, and much more.

 Over 1,500 Foster Grandparents currently serve through 17 projects in Texas supporting children and youth with special needs by providing one-on-one tutoring and mentoring.

 Nearly 900 Senior Companions currently serve through 10 projects in Texas, helping homebound seniors and other adults maintain independence in their own homes.

-Formed in 1980 by an assembly of Senior Corps Directors, the Texas Senior Corps Association (TSCA) was declared a legal not-for-profit foundation on August 23, 2001 to:
+Formed in 1980 by an assembly of Senior Corps Directors, the Texas Senior Corps Association (TSCA) exists to:

 Project Directors are eligible for Regular (voting) membership in the TSCA.
 Associate (non-voting) membership in TSCA is also available for interested parties, such as Assistant Directors, Coordinators, Supervisors, Volunteer Station Staff, Advisory Council members, and other supporters of the Senior Corps programs.
 Meetings are held at most CNCS state, cluster and national meetings and at other Senior Corps gatherings where a majority of the membership is in attendance.

 The TSCA has an elected, term-rotating Executive Committee that leads the Association by membership-approved bylaws and policies that represent each program equally and fairly.
 Sub-committees are open to all members who wish to become involved.